 6 Common Behaviors that are Trauma Responses

 A trauma response refers to the psychological, emotional, and behavioral reactions a person experiences after going through a traumatic event.
-Trauma responses are how the body and mind react to overwhelming stress or experiences that challenge a person's sense of safety, control, or well-being.
-Trauma can result from events such as abusive relationships, neglect, car accidents, assault or the loss of a loved one.
-The body's natural reaction to trauma is to initiate a fight-or-flight response, which prepares an individual to either confront or escape perceived threats.
-However, when the trauma is overwhelming or prolonged, these responses can manifest in unhealthy, lasting ways.
+Trauma occurs when experiences overwhelm a person’s sense of safety, control, or well-being and can result from events such as abuse, neglect, assault, accidents, or the loss of a loved one.
+The body’s natural reaction to trauma often involves the fight-or-flight response, preparing an individual to confront or escape perceived danger.
+While this response can be adaptive in the moment, when trauma is severe or prolonged, these reactions can persist in unhealthy ways, influencing behavior, thought patterns, and emotional regulation long after the event has passed.

 Hypervigilance and Overthinking